allenai/pubmedextract/README.md

 ## Troubleshooting
 If you're having trouble installing due to `spacy` errors, modify the `requirements.in` file and uncomment the line that starts with `thinc==6.5.2`.

+If you're having trouble with `matplotlib` installing when running any of the analysis scripts, try `conda install matplotlib` instead.